Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “The design of pressure equipment has evolved over time for the type and complexity of analysis, requiring high-level specialization and analysis skills,” says Stefano Milani, finite element modeling (FEM) manager at Ener Consulting.
 “Until the mid-1990s, finite element analysis was regulated by loose standards; there were just a few guidelines with no proven procedures.
 Customers did not have extensive know-how, and without clear procedures, virtually all verifications of pressure vessels were based on manual calculations.”

 In the 2000s, the pressure vessel sector made quick progress with the introduction of standards and technology tools to automate analysis tasks.
-In this context, Ener Consulting started to collaborate with SmartCAE, a Siemens Digital Industries Software Solution Partner for Simcenter 3D, Femap and NX Nastran solutions.
-SmartCAE was also founded in 2002 by four mechanical engineers who had identified computer-aided simulation as an essential tool for product innovation and success in the manufacturing industry.
+In this context, Ener Consulting started to collaborate with a Siemens Digital Industries Software Solution Partner for Simcenter 3D, Simcenter Femap with Nastran solutions.